Policy Improvement using Language Feedback Models: Experiments and Analysis

 \paragraph{\methodActionPrediction: imitation learning from LLM experts.} We compare to directly using LLMs as experts to predict actions for imitation learning.
 First, we execute $k$ steps of the base policy, then query the LLM for the next action $\action$ given the instruction $\instruction$ and the verbalized observations $\verbalized$.
 We repeatedly collect examples $(\instruction, \verbalized, \action)$, then train the policy using this collected data and BC demonstrations.

 \paragraph{\methodOurs: imitation learning using feedback models.} We learn a small and cost-effective feedback model described in Section~\ref{sec:learning_feedback_model} to identify desirable behaviour for imitation learning.
 First, we learn a feedback model on the training environments.
 Second, we use the feedback model to identify desirable behaviour in the training environments for policy improvement via imitation learning.
 To collect LLM feedback for training~\methodnameshort s, we collect one rollout for each environment in a benchmark and sample 10k 20-step windows from the rollouts.
 Crucially, we limit the amount of feedback data collected from the LLM such that the number of output tokens produced by the LLM is identical to~\methodActionPrediction~(we use 100k GPT-2 tokens for all benchmarks).
-This answers whether feedback model is a more cost-effective than direct action prediction for imitation learning.
+For~\methodnameshort, we collect feedback for as many windows as possible until we exceed 100k output tokens, then use this feedback to train the LFM.
+For~\methodActionPrediction, we label actions until we exceed 100k output tokens, then combine this labeled set with demonstrations to train the policy.
+This limitation on LLM interactions answers whether the feedback model is more cost-effective than direct action prediction for imitation learning.

-\paragraph{\methodOursAdapt: one-shot adaptation using feedback models.} \methodOurs~only imitates desirable behaviour in training environments.
+\paragraph{\methodOursAdapt: adaptation using feedback models.} \methodOurs~only imitates desirable behaviour in training environments.
 In contrast,~\methodOursAdapt~adapts the policy to test environments.
 Given new test environments, we identify desirable behaviour using feedback models trained on the training environments, then perform one round of imitation learning to adapt to new test environments.
 This experiment tests whether language feedback models generalize to new environments, and whether we can use their feedback to adapt policies to new environments without using LLMs nor additional demonstrations.